-Attend training in order to be aware of and alert to the signs of abuse and neglect.
+Attend training in order to be aware of and alert to the signs of abuse, neglect and exploitation.

 Know how to respond to a child who discloses harm or abuse following training of 'Working Together to Safeguard Children' (2018), and 'What to do if you are worried a child is being abused' (2015).